 To obtain Financial Freedom, you need to create breathing room in your financial life.

 You need to increase the gap between earnings and savings; and invest the difference wisely.
+You can pick any of the various income-producing assets to invest your money.
 Once you start doing this, you are no longer stressed out.
 You can accelerate your countdown to Financial Freedom.
 Before you know it, you are no longer needing to work to fund your lifestyle.

 Even for diligent savers, most of the online retirement calculators perpetuate the myth that you need your entire income in retirement which is not true.